cseanburns/systems-librarianship/src/5a-install-wordpress.md

 **phpMyAdmin** is a graphical front end to the
 MySQL relational database that you would access through the browser.
+We are not going to install that because
-But I like to minimize the software that we install on servers to reduce the server's security exposure.
+I like to minimize the software that we install on servers to reduce the server's security exposure.
+Though you can use phpMyAdmin
+from a different machine and
+connect to the server,
+this is a command line class anyway.
 Therefore, we are going to create the WordPress database and a database user using the same process we used to create a database and user for our bare bones OPAC.
+You already know this, but
-The general instructions are:
+the general instructions are:

 1. Switch to the root Linux user
 1. Login as the MySQL root user